 The goal of this proposal solicitation is to engage a broad spectrum of WSU faculty in interdisciplinary projects that further the development, understanding, and use of biologically-intensive and/or organic principles, practices, and technologies to improve the sustainability of agriculture and food systems in Washington State.
-Addressing critical issues and producing meaningful change will require both interdisciplinarity that crosses departments, colleges, natural/social/economic sciences; and integration of WSU's mission areas of research, extension, and education.
+Addressing critical issues, facing global grand challenges, and producing meaningful change will require both interdisciplinary teams that cross departments, colleges, natural/social/economic sciences; and integration of WSU's mission areas of research, extension, and education.
 Collaboration among research, extension, and teaching faculty, and non-WSU entities (producers, agencies, non-profit organizations) is encouraged in both project development and in translating results into impacts.
 In addition, BIOAg funding is used to meet three objectives: to stimulate new research initiatives, to augment critical gaps in existing areas of knowledge, and to move existing, game-changing research out into the real world.